SEABirds of Newfoundland: Puffins AND Northern Gannets

 INCLUDED IN PRICE:

-• Private charter whale-watching boat and gratuities for our captain
+Private charter whale-watching boat and gratuities for the captain

 NOT INCLUDED: